ca-bre/CyberFlow/README.md

 They are based on our groups understanding and observation of cybersecurity principles.

+## Build Instructions

+Navigate to the prototypes/UI folder and run `npm install`, this should generate a modules folder.
+Run `npm server.js` to start the node.js server that serves the files.

 ## How it Works

 ### INSERT STEP HERE